gauravbkhairnar/Tsunami-Inundation-Modeling-and-Mapping/Inundation-Layer-Generation/Inundation-Layer-Generation.md

 <h2>Objective</h2>

 <p>
-The objective of this exercise is to generate a flood zone using the inundation output produced by the <strong>ComMIT tsunami model</strong>.
+The objective of this exercise is to generate a inundation zone using the inundation output produced by the <strong>ComMIT tsunami model</strong>.
 </p>